Marcus Freeman: Cincinnati (2017–2020)

 On December 13, 2016, Freeman joined the Cincinnati Bearcats football staff as defensive coordinator and linebackers coach.
 After being one of the first hires by Luke Fickell, Freeman transformed the Bearcats into one of the best defenses of the American Athletic Conference (AAC).
 In 2018, Freeman's defense led the AAC in rushing defense, scoring defense and total defense and ranked among the Top-15 in the NCAA FBS in all three categories.
 The next season, the Bearcats finished atop the 2019 AAC ranks in scoring defense for the second-straight season and ranked among the league's top three in rushing and total defense.

 Prior to the end of the 2020 season, Freeman had declined a handful of positions to remain at Cincinnati including offers of returning to Ohio State as linebackers coach, linebackers coach for the Tennessee Titans, and defensive coordinator at Michigan State, among other offers.
 Freeman had been considered by a number of national outlets as one of the rising stars of the college coaching ranks.

 Freeman was a finalist for the Broyles Award and named the 247Sports Defensive Coordinator of the Year during the 2020 season.

 Notre Dame (2021–present)

 On January 8, 2021, Freeman was hired as defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.
-Freeman was the top choice for the position of head coach Brian Kelly.
+Head coach Brian Kelly said Freeman was the top choice for the defensive coordinator position.
 Prior to this hiring, it was rumored that Freeman would join LSU in the same role.